-Looking at trends over time, from this survey there is some evidence that the COVID-19 infection rates in the North West, London and the South East may have increased in recent weeks, however, because the credible intervals are wide, we cannot be certain.
+Looking at trends over time, rates of COVID-19 have risen in the North West, London, the North East and Yorkshire and the Humber.
+Both the West and East Midlands are also showing recent but smaller increase.
 The percentage of people testing positive by region was calculated using a similar modelling approach to the national daily estimates in Section 2: Number of people in England who had COVID-19.